alistanis/st/README.md

   -a	Sets mode to append mode.
 The default is to overwrite existing tags.
   -c	Sets the struct tag to camel case
   -s	Sets the struct tag to snake case
+  -t string
-  -t    The struct tag to use when tagging.
+    	The struct tag to use when tagging.
 Example: -t=json  (default "json") -v	Sets mode to verbose.
   -w	Sets mode to write to source file.
 ```